seaweedfs/seaweedfs/docs/optimization.rst

 Logging
 ##############################

 When going to production, you will want to collect the logs.
-WeedFS uses glog.
+Seaweed-FS uses glog.
 Here are some examples:

 .. code-block:: bash